 This process of melanin production occurs in the liver.
 It is a three-step process involving the following steps:

-• Followed by melanocytes melanosome (specialized structure in which melanin is produced), the tyrosine gets oxidized to LDOPA which ultimately further oxidized to Dopaquinone.
+- Followed by melanocytes melanosome (specialised structure in which melanin is produced), the tyrosine gets oxidised to LDOPA, which is ultimately further oxidised to Dopaquinone.

 Melanin is of three types

-1. Eumelanin: It is present in black and brown population abundantly found in skin, hair, and area around nipples.
+- Eumelanin: It is present in the black and brown populations and is abundantly found in skin, hair, and the area around the nipples.

-2. Pheomelanin: Predominantly present in the pale white-skinned It is found in hair and skin.
+- Pheomelanin: Predominantly present in pale white-skinned individuals, it is found in hair and skin.

 Dark skinned people produce more melanin in comparison to white skin people.
 It is present in various areas of the human body:

-4. Some parts of the brain area such as substantia nigra
+- Some parts of the brain area such as the substantia nigra

 It acts on the very first step of melanin pigment process.
-It inhibits the enzyme phenylalanine hydroxylase and does not allow the formation of Tyrosine.
+It inhibits the enzyme phenylalanine hydroxylase, preventing the formation of Tyrosine.
 It interrupts the process of melanogenesis in the initial phase of melanin formation.
 It takes several months to show response and does not bleach the skin.

-Hydroquinone as a depigmenting agent is widely used across the worldwide.
+Hydroquinone, as a depigmenting agent, is widely used worldwide.
 It is available in the strengths of 2% and 4% for the topical application on the affected area.
 2% is found as over the counter for the hyperpigmentation treatment.
-If you don’t get results with 2% formulation, then with the prescription of doctor one can use 4% and results will take time of a few weeks to a few months.
+If you don’t get results with 2% formulation, then with the prescription of a doctor, one can use 4% and results will take a few weeks to a few months.
 Apply religiously and be patient enough to observe the desired changes in your skin.

 Avoid sunlight and use sunscreen to accelerate the healing process with melalite hydroquinone.
 As it makes your skin more sensitive to sunlight and may darken the skin.
-It is always advised to consult the dermatologist before initiating the treatment as it has some rare side effects such as ochronosis (blue-black discolouration of the skin).
+It is always advisable to consult a dermatologist before initiating treatment, as it may have some rare side effects, such as ochronosis (blue-black discolouration of the skin).